Max-Schmeling/excel-contact-tools/README.md

 2. **Convert contacts:** Convert multiple cells containing e-mail addresses or names into other contact details like phone numbers etc.
 3. **Search address book**: Like Outlook's address book, but better ;)

 These features will subsequently be explained.
+The add-in is essentially an extension for Microsoft Excel.
 When the add-in is installed it will add a tab to Excel as shown in the following screenshot:

 <p align="center">
   <img width="100%" src="/screenshots/ribbon-tab.png">